Eoneom/server/README.md

 The app is built with every module declared in core.
 The factory is here to help creating these modules, and handle dependencies between queries and commands.

+### Principles

+#### Application service

+The commands and queries that interact with the app have the following role:

+- retrieve entities from the repository (storage)
+- call business logic methods on entities itself or with domain services
+- save the changes if any

 ### Modules

 There is a similar architecture for every module: